 The processes & technologies used to remove the contaminants from water & to improve its quality is recognized all over the world.
 The choice of which treatment to use from a great variety of available processes depends on the characteristics of the water, the type of the water quality problems to be present, & the costs of different treatments.
-There are different methods of water treatment the selection of which depends upon the type of source & purpose of use of water.
-Some of the methods are:

 - As pointed out earlier that all the above techniques may or may not be used for treating particular nature of water.
 The necessity of a few or all of these treatments depends solely upon the quality of available raw water.
 Before we describe these techniques in details, let us summarize the functions served by each of these techniques in effecting purification of raw water.